keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 #  path: /images/Peacock_coal_11.jpg
 ---

 > Content notice: this post discusses the early dye companies of industrialised pre-WWI Germany that were at one point put to horrific wartime use.
-World War II is aluded to in a literary work that was famously denied a Pulitzer prize in part because of its confronting content.
+World War II is alluded to in a literary work that was famously denied a Pulitzer prize in part because of its confronting content.

 *In this post I'm aiming to give a broad-brush overview of how near-infinite array of colours we see in textiles today was wrought from some of the most murky carbon substances known.
 This post will focus on* <span style="color:rebeccapurple">purple</span> (specifically, <span style="color:#8D029B">mauveine</span>).